molevolworkshop/molevolworkshop.github.io/schedule.md

 {% include figure.html description="" url="/assets/img/eelpond2019.jpg" css="image-center" height="250px" %}

 IMPORTANT: this schedule is subject to change until this notice is removed just before the 2022 workshop begins.
-Lectures linked here are those from the 2019 version of the workshop and may differ from the 2022 versions (especially if the people giving those lectures have changed).
+Lectures linked here are those from the 2019 version of the workshop and may differ from the 2022 versions.

 All sessions are in Loeb G70 (basement of Loeb building)